bijoy-chandra/Network-Port-Scanner/README.md

 # Project: Network Port Scanner

 ## Introduction-
 A port scanner is a crucial tool for network security professionals and enthusiasts.
-It allows you to discover open, closed, or filtered ports on a target system.
-In this tutorial, we’ll create a basic port scanner using Python.
+It allows us to discover open, closed, or filtered ports on a target system.
+In this project, I’ll create a basic port scanner using Python.

 ## Features
 - Single Host Scanning: Scan a single IP address for open ports within a specified range.